 - Durability: In order to protect people and equipment from the elements, the structures need to be able to endure the elements themselves.
 They should resist local weather conditions in your area such as heavy wind, rain, and snow and be able to shade health care workers from strong sunlight.
 Consider whether the structures can be left outside all day for weeks or even months on end as we see how the pandemic plays out.

 - Reuse: In case your testing location needs change, the structures should be able to be easily disassembled and relocated.
-Now that the director of the CDC has warned that COVID-19 could return even stronger this winter, any structures purchased should be viable for future use as well.
+And considering that COVID-19 can mutate, any structures purchased should be viable for future use as well.
 Reusable testing structures are a smart long-term investment anyway, allowing health care and emergency response organizations to be prepared for future outbreaks or disasters.

 Drive-Through Testing Structure Options